ncuskey/silver-umbrella/README.md

 ## Technical Implementation

-- Built with Next.js 14, React 18, and TypeScript
+- Built with Next.js 15, React 18, and TypeScript
 - Uses Framer Motion for animations
 - Tailwind CSS for styling
 - Lucide React for icons
 - Modular UI components with shadcn/ui design system
+- Optimized for production with standalone output and minimal runtime bundles

 ## Scoring Guidelines